TBD54566975/ssi-sdk-wasm-bindings-examples/README.md

 # Minimal demo of WASM bindings of ssi-sdk into javascript

 https://github.com/TBD54566975/ssi-sdk is the home of self soverign stuff at TBD, implented in golang.
-We wan to use this from the web as well, this minimal demo shows how.
+We want to use this from the web as well, this minimal demo shows how.

 # Building JS WASM bindings